Conversation First Dates Tips

 One of the best things about sober dating is that the conversations are real.
 No slurring, no forgetting what was said, no alcohol-fuelled oversharing.
 But that authenticity comes with a catch: you are fully present, fully aware, and occasionally fully stuck for what to say next.

-The temptation on a sober first date is to default to the obvious: recovery timelines, sobriety milestones, AA meetings.
+The temptation on a sober first date is to default to the obvious: recovery timelines, sobriety milestones, meetings.
 And while those things matter, they are not exactly first-date magic.
 You are a whole person, not just a sobriety story.
 Your date wants to know who you are, not just what you stopped doing.

 Here are 20 conversation starters designed to spark real connection without turning your first date into a recovery share.